unstoppabledomains/dev-docs/use-cases/sell-domains-users.md

 Blockchain.com is our most recent UD Partner.
 Blockchain.com has 31 million users who can purchase free and paid Unstoppable Domains directly in Blockchain.com's application.

-You can find additional working integrations on UD's Applications list, filtered by the [Partner feature](https://unstoppabledomains.com/apps?filters=4).
+You can find additional working integrations on Unstoppable Domains Applications list, filtered by the [Partner feature](https://unstoppabledomains.com/apps?filters=4).

 ## How do I get started?

 If you want to resell domains, you must first [Set up Partner API Access](/partner/index.md) with Unstoppable Domains and [configure a payment method](/partner/integration-paths.md) for your partner account.
-You can process payments natively using Stripe or you can use [UD's Redirect URL payment flow](/partner/partner-integration-guides/redirect-url-payments.md), where we process the payments on your behalf.
+You can process payments natively using Stripe or you can use [Unstoppable Domains Redirect URL payment flow](/partner/partner-integration-guides/redirect-url-payments.md), where we process the payments on your behalf.
 See the [Partner API Spec](/openapi/reference/) for detailed parameters.